db1721/100DaysOfCode/README.md

 ## Day 1: 2023-05-03

 ### Project:
-- Simple program to get user input and print out the user provided input
+- Simple program to get user input and print out the user provided input in string

 ### Documents in Lesson:
 - Python Syntax Cheat Sheet